Configure a catalog integration for Apache Iceberg™ REST catalogs

 Configure the trust relationship in IAM

-Next, you must retrieve information about the AWS IAM user and the external ID that were created for your Snowflake account when you created the catalog integration, and configure the trust relationship for your IAM role.
+Retrieve information about the AWS IAM user that was created for your Snowflake account when you created the catalog integration, and configure the trust relationship for your IAM role.

 1. In Snowflake, call the DESCRIBE CATALOG INTEGRATION command: